OxCGRT/covid-policy-tracker/documentation/interpretation_guide.md

 - When all public gatherings are cancelled, but people can still go to church, we record this as a 2 (all gatherings cancelled), but make a note about the exception for religious gatherings.
 - There is no explicit cut off point for a ‘mass gathering’.
 If really large events, such as political protests, can go ahead, but with strict social distancing and hygiene measures in place, this could be reported as 'recommended'.
 - If a venue for public events is able to open (eg. a concert hall), but with a specified percentage of original capacity, this is reported at the 1 level.
 - If public events are banned, but one large event was able to go ahead with stringent social distancing measures as a one off (e.g. the F1 Grand Prix), this is recorded as a 2.
 This is consistent with the logic where if people are able to attend religious gatherings, but in general all other events were cancelled we do not change the code, but record this with a detailed note.
-This captures the dominant trend in place in a country or state.
+This captures the dominant trend in place in a country/territory or state.

 ### C4- Restrictions on gatherings